akka/akka-http/docs/src/main/paradox/scala/http/routing-dsl/directives/security-directives/authenticateBasicAsync.md

 which by default is mapped to an `401 Unauthorized` response.

-Standard HTTP-based authentication which uses the `WWW-Authenticate` header containing challenge data and `Authorization` header for receiving credentials is implemented in subclasses of `HttpAuthenticator`.
+Standard HTTP-based authentication which uses the `WWW-Authenticate` header containing challenge data and
+@unidoc[Authorization] header for receiving credentials is implemented in subclasses of `HttpAuthenticator`.

 See @ref[Credentials and password timing attacks](index.md#credentials-and-timing-attacks-scala) for details about verifying the secret.